mosip/id-authentication/design/registration/registration-update-UIN.md

 -   The individual can choose the below option to Update for UIN.

     -   Name
     -   Age/DOB
     -   Gender
     -   Address
     -   Contact Details \[Email/Mobile Number\...\]
     -   Biometric-Exception \[Finger Print/Iris/Face ...\]
     -   Biometric-Iris
     -   Biometric-Fingerprint

--   Based on the selection the required fields should be editable.
+-   Based on the selection the required fields should only be editable.

 -   The capture of bio-metric should be a configurable form the admin configuration.
 Based on the configuration the capture should be done